 Abdomen mostly black above and with dark stigma.
 The underside of the abdomen is extensively white.
-The mid-dorsal line of the tergites lacks any white on the apical margins that is broader there than on the lateral edges.
+The tergites either have black apical margins, or else have narrow white margins that do not broaden on the mid-dorsal line.
 The species has a diagonal median black stripe in addition to the black margins and a black sterno-pleural longitudinal band.
 The similar Pachyprotasis similans and variegata lack the diagonal stripe.

 Larvae feed on a broad range of plants.